EMIG Conducts a Member's Investment Intentions Survey

 The Ethical Medicines Interest Group (EMIG) recently surveyed members on 2023-member investment intentions related to the VPAS Rebate Level.

 Read on to see the results of EMIG’s recent member survey into the 2023 VPAS rate and its implications.
-EMIG meets regularly with DHSC, NICE and NHSE-I to review progress of the VPAS, including rebate levels and adoption and uptake mechanisms.
+EMIG meets regularly with DHSC, NICE and NHSE-I to review progress of the VPAS UK, including rebate levels and adoption and uptake mechanisms.
 They are a member of the NICE Review of Methods and Process Working Group and have supported the creation of the NHSE-I Commercial Framework.

 During the negotiations on the current VPAS, EMIG argued for industry rebates to be paid into an Innovative Medicines Fund to underwrite adoption of innovation by the NHS.
 Although not part of the VPAS, the idea for an Innovative Medicines Fund has since been adopted by Government and is under development.